pnp/powerapps-designtoolkit/materialdesign components/docs/Template.md

 1. All the necessary variables to define the colors and appearance of the components are stored in the **OnStart** -property of the app.
 If you want a "normal" theme, just change the primaryColor and you are good to go.
-2. Many absolute values in new elements (buttons, textinputs, labels, etc.) are exchanged for the variables that are defined in the `OnStart`-property.
+2. Many absolute values in new elements (buttons, textinputs, labels, etc.) are exchanged for the variables that are defined in the **OnStart**-property.
 Example: The standard **Fill** -property of a Button is `RGBA(56, 96, 178, 1)`, in the template it should be `defaults.primaryColor`.
-Therefore the standard elements match the components from the get go and you don't have to touch too many properties manually and can adjust them afterwards (change your primaryColor in the OnStart and the whole app should match that color).
+Therefore the standard elements match the components from the get go and you don't have to touch too many properties manually and can adjust them afterwards (change your primaryColor in the **OnStart** and the whole app should match that color).
 3. There is a collection of ~5000 Material-Design svg-Icons which is called `MaterialDesignIcons`.
 Look at the examples to see how you can access them.
-4. Many Elements have their properties changed up a little bit to match the Material Design theme as closely as possible (some work better than others)
+4. Many elements have their properties changed up a little bit to match the Material Design theme as closely as possible (some work better than others)

 ## Setup